lachydotmcg/slopsec/README.md

 slopsec turns **50 recurring ways vibe-coded apps get pwned** into a repeatable audit; scope the app, walk the checklist, prove the findings, prioritize by severity, fix, and re-verify!

+Just run /slopsec for slopsec to save the day! (and your wallet)

 ## What's inside